 almost directly southeast of the caldera, the direction from which

 the wind was presumably blowing during most of the eruption.
-We've
+Thus,

-One of the better exposures of the Tsankawi Pumice west of the caldera is in Rendija Canyon, northwest of the sportsmen's club.
+One of the better exposures of the Tsankawi Pumice east of the caldera is in Rendija Canyon, northwest of the sportsmen's club.

 The pink bed at bottom is Toledo Interval sediments.
 Above is the